campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 But...shouldn't there be?
 If multiple universes were on the brink of total annihilation, and the world's citizens were forced into constant servitude, don't you think the game's protagonists might have different opinions on how to handle this?
 Don't you think that they'd get a little hot-headed at times?
 Don't you think that tensions would rise, feelings would get hurt, and emotional scars would be formed?

-Or, more outrageously, don't you think learning about <span class="spoiler">babies and sex</span> would drastically alter the dynamics between 6 young adults?
+Most importantly, don't you think that being introduced to the concepts of <span class="spoiler">babies and sex</span> would drastically alter the dynamics between six young, close adults?

 Monolith Soft doesn't seem to think so.
 Instead, XC3 is content to *tell* us how this long journey has changed these characters, instead of demonstrating this to its players in any meaningful way.

 So, when XC3's players characters repeatedly chirp that they've "changed" by the game's conclusion, these proclamations ring hollow because the game hasn't given its audience any reason to believe it.
-In reality, they haven't changed one bit: they're the same logical, understanding people that they've always been.
-And this makes them feel like walking plot devices, rather than relatable human beings.
+In reality, they haven't changed one bit: they're the same logical, cool-headed people that they've always been.
+This makes XC3's characters feel like walking plot devices, rather than relatable human beings.

 This is exacerbated by a wonky, uneven localization.
 At times, characters don't even properly respond to direct questions, and non-sequiturs are frequent throughout the game's script.
 It's almost as if the game's script was generated by an AI (or thrown through a Japanese-to-English translator program), rather than written by an actual person.
+It's most apparent when the game tries to wax philosophical, using strange metaphors and clunky phrasing that elicit wincing, rather than pondering.

 <div class="imageContainer">
   <img :src="'/xcflute.jpg'"/>